-(i5) The disposal site must be generally well drained and free of areas of flooding or frequent ponding.
-Waste disposal shall not take place in a poorly drained site or a site subject to frequent ponding, or in a 100-year flood plain, coastal high-hazard area or wetland, as defined in Executive Order 11988, "Floodplain Management Guidelines."
+(i) Waste disposal shall not take place in a poorly drained site or a site subject to flooding or frequent ponding, or in a 100-year flood plain, coastal high-hazard area or wetland, as defined in Executive Order 11988, "Floodplain Management Guidelines."

-(6ii) Upstream drainage areas must be minimized to decrease the amount of runoff which could erode or inundate waste disposal units.
+(ii) Upstream drainage areas must be minimized to decrease the amount of runoff which could erode or inundate waste disposal units.

-(iii7) The disposal site must provide sufficient depth to the water table that ground-water intrusion, perennial or otherwise, into the waste will not occur.
+(iii) The disposal site must provide sufficient depth to the water table that ground water intrusion, perennial or otherwise, into the waste will not occur.
 The Commission will consider an exception to this requirement to allow disposal below the water table if it can be conclusively shown that disposal site characteristics will result in molecular diffusion being the predominant means of radionuclide movement and the rate of movement will result in the performance objectives of subpart C of this part being met.
 In no case will waste disposal be permitted in the zone of fluctuation of the water table.

-(8iv) The hydrogeologic unit used for disposal shall not discharge ground water to the surface within the disposal site.
+(iv) The hydrogeologic unit used for disposal shall not discharge ground water to the surface within the disposal site.